 Dr Houghton's publications include a very well-received study of Augustine's biblical quotations, published by Oxford University Press in 2008, several journal articles on Latin Gospels, and broader surveys of aspects of the textual history of the New Testament.
 He has identified two new manuscript witnesses to the Old Latin versions of the Gospels and was instrumental in the rediscovery of complete sets of images of two tenth-century bibles which were destroyed in the Spanish Civil War.
 He has worked on a number of digital editions, including www.codexsinaiticus.org, the electronic transcription of Codex Bezae and www.iohannes.com, and has presented papers at conferences on biblical and patristic literature in the UK, Europe and North America.

 The Bible in Early Christian Authors

-I am currently supervising doctoral projects on "Origen's Text of Romans, 2 Corinthians and Galatians", "An Online Environment for Collaborative New Testament Research", "The Text and Transmission of 2 Thessalonians", "The Text of Romans in John Chrysostom" and "Pauline Catena Manuscripts".
+I am currently supervising doctoral projects on "Origen's Text of Romans, 2 Corinthians and Galatians", "An Online Environment for Collaborative New Testament Research", "The Text and Transmission of 2 Thessalonians" and "Pauline Catena Manuscripts".